 I’ll give you nine.
 Ridding your environment, food and body care of unnecessary additives frees up the body to function more properly.
 Here are five of my favorite, affordable toxin-avoiding tricks:

 - Use a shower filter

 - Turn off your wireless internet at night or when not in use

 - Take off your shoes at the door

 - Always choose organic

-And four more actionable tips to help the process along even more:
+And four more tips to help the process along even more:

-While it may not always be possible, the earlier you can start implementing these steps, the better.
-By preparing your body before pregnancy you can improve your chances of conceiving, reduce your risk for pregnancy complications, and have a smoother transition into motherhood.
-For more information and support about preparing your body for conception, join the Healthy Mama, Happy Baby Facebook group.
+The earlier you can start, the better.
+By preparing your body before pregnancy you can improve your chances of conceiving.
+You can also reduce your risk for pregnancy complications, and have a smoother transition into motherhood.
+For more information and support about preparing your body for conception, join the Whole Mamas Pregnancy Program.

 Header photo: Helena Yankovska

 Rochelle Serna is a natural fertility preparation specialist & baby health expert.
 She has a degree in Child & Family Development and holds a certification in both nutrition therapy & transformational nutrition.
 She works with mothers across the globe to prepare their bodies to carry their sweet babies.
-She also offers articles, resources, & programs to assist mamas through early motherhood, through her website rochelleserna.com.
+Her articles, resources, & programs assist mamas through early motherhood.
+Find her website rochelleserna.com.